Statistical data assimilation for estimating electrophysiology simultaneously with connectivity within a biological neuronal network: DISCUSSION

 \subsection{\textbf{Information for degeneracy breaking}}

 As noted, when the list of parameters was extended to include time constants of ion channel gating variables, multiple sets of estimates were obtained.
-This failure may be a result of insufficient information required for breaking degeneracies associated with multiple possible minima of the cost function.
-There exist various possible remedies for this problem.
+This result indicates that insufficient information existed in the provided measurements for breaking degeneracies associated with multiple minima of the cost function.
+There exist several possible remedies for this problem.

-One means to provide additional information to the VA procedure is the use of more than one \lq\lq training pair\rq\rq.
+One means to provide additional information to the DA procedure is the use of more than one \lq\lq training pair\rq\rq.
 In the experiments described in this paper, one pair was used: a set of three injected currents, and a set of three voltage traces (input and output, respectively).
 Supplying the network model with a collection of such pairs, where various injected currents capture a range of waveforms, frequencies, amplitudes, and temporal durations, may better-resolve the surface of the cost function.

-A second means may be through the use of time delays.
+A second means may be the use of time delays.
 Time delay embedding is a method to extract additional information from existing measurements, by examining the relationship between successive samples of each measurement (see Ref~\cite{rey2014accurate} for an exercise in using time delays within a DA procedure similar to the form used in this paper).
-Time delays might also loosen the requirement that all neurons in a network be measured in order for the DA to yield estimates of the accuracy shown in Tables~\ref{table1} and ~\ref{table2}.

-Third, in this paper it has been assumed that in the deterministic limit ($R_f \gg R_m$), the minimizing saddle paths dominate $A_0$ exponentially~\cite{ye2015systematic}.
-Indeed, for some procedures the minimizing path yields an excellent approximation of the expectation value of a path without the consideration of additional terms.
-This is not guaranteed to be the case, and it is possible that the inclusion of additional terms in the calculation of the cost function would improve the experimental designs of this paper that yielded poor results.
+Third, we have assumed that in the deterministic limit ($R_f \gg R_m$), the minimizing saddle paths dominate $A_0$ exponentially.
+Indeed, for some procedures the minimizing path yields an excellent approximation of the expectation value of a path without the consideration of additional terms~\cite{ye2015systematic}.
+This is not guaranteed to be the case.
+It is possible that the inclusion of additional terms in the calculation of the cost function would mitigate degeneracies.